microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 **Error code**: 402 (PaymentRequired)
 **Error string**: Evaluation mode capacity has been exceeded.
 To call this API, the app must be associated with an Azure subscription.
 For more information, see [Payment models and licensing requirements for Microsoft Teams APIs](teams-licenses.md).

-Below table summarizes the evaluation mode behavior for T&R APIs:
+The following table summarizes the evaluation mode behavior for transcript and recording APIs:

 | Azure Billing Setup | Model Parameter | Result |
 | -------- | -------- | -------- |